On his drive back to the office, Steve can’t help but replay his last conversation with Mary in his mind.

 “Why is that?”
 Steve inquires.

-“Because most entrepreneurs already have a solution in mind which they can’t simply shut off.
-Instead of asking: “What are my customer’s top problems?”, many entrepreneurs ask: “What top problems can I solve with my solution?”
+“Because most entrepreneurs already have a solution that they can’t simply shut off.
+Instead of asking: “What are my customer’s top problems?” many entrepreneurs ask: “What top problems can I solve with my solution?”

 Steve gets a puzzled look on his face.
 Mary goes on:

 “When you have already decided to build a hammer, everything starts looking like a nail, and you fake the problems on the canvas to justify your solution.… When you put those same problems on a survey and ask people to rank them, sure, they can rank them relative to the other choices on your survey.
 But if their top problem isn’t there, they have no way of letting you know, and you never discover it.”

 Mary lets that sink in and then adds:

 “Even if you get people responding that they have a problem, you don’t get to the real “why” on a survey.
 The real “why” is often several levels deep, and getting to it requires a conversation.
 You don’t know what they have tried so far, why it didn’t work, etc. Knowing these details is key to building a mafia offer later.”

 “I see what you mean…So what’s the point of starting with a Lean Canvas, then?”
 Steve asks.

 “The point is to create a mindset shift — from viewing your solution as the product to viewing your business model as the product.
 Our ideas seem crystal clear in our minds until we deconstruct them.
 It’s only then that we realize just how much we don’t know for certain.”